Celebrating 40 Years

 In 1979, Friends of the Chicago River was launched by a small group of concerned folks, inspired by journalist Robert Cassidy's Chicago magazine cover story "Our Friendless River."
 In 2019, four decades later, we have thousands of Friends like you who support this tireless effort to improve and protect the Chicago River system for people, plants and animals.

-To represent us this year, we chose the dragonfly: agile and efficient with amazing vision and focus.
+To represent our 40th anniversary, we chose the dragonfly: agile and efficient with amazing vision and focus.
 Dragonflies are key indicators of ecological quality as they need clean water to survive.
 And, in some cultures, they represent change.

-Friends of the Chicago River: Bringing the River to Life for 40 Years.
+Bringing the River to Life for 40 Years